-In respect of Risk Management we have undertaken a Risk Management audit, where a Satisfactory audit opinion was provided.
+In respect of Risk Management we have undertaken a Risk Management audit, at the time of writing the final report is still to be confirmed.
 In addition to this our opinion was informed by consideration of risk management aspects through our individual assignments including reporting within our 'risk management' thematic as well as observing reports and discussion around the Force's and OPCC's Risk Management including the Risk Register at each JARAP meeting with no significant issues arising.